johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-02-private-bicep-registry-authentication-azureresourcemanagertemplatedeployment/index.md

 ![screenshot of service connection](screenshot-service-connection.webp)

 So if the above task runs _prior_ to the `AzureResourceManagerTemplateDeployment@3` task, then the modules will be restored and the `AzureResourceManagerTemplateDeployment@3` task will be able to compile the Bicep in to ARM and deploy it to Azure.
+This solves the problem; albeit at the cost of an extra task in the pipeline.

 ## In the box, in the future?